League Rules

 Notes:

-• Team captains must notify the League Executive of an injury/vacation/illness when a player misses three consecutive games
+• Team captains must notify the League Executive of an injury/vacation/illness when a player misses (or is expected to miss) three consecutive games

 • Auditioning players (7.4's) are considered spares and must be batted last.
 (Except when used as an injury/vacation replacement, then they can bat anywhere in the lineup)